B35000/Nitro/README.md

 };
 ```

-Once this is done, you can start the node by running `pm2 start server.js` if youre using [pm2](https://pm2.io) or `node server.js` if youre debugging.
+Once this is done, you can start the node by running `pm2 start server.js --no-daemon` if youre using [pm2](https://pm2.io) or `node server.js` if youre debugging.

 ### Managing the API